hubswi1990/OnlineShop/README.md

 # OnlineShop
-I developed Web Application using Spring Boot (ver.
+I created online store using Spring Boot (ver.
 2.0.1) with multiple modules.
 To create the application I used following tools and technologies:

 - Spring (Boot, MVC, Data, Security)
 - Hibernate, JPA, PostgreSQL